Knepp Wildland: Criticism

 According to Isabella Tree, early on the project received letters "complaining that rewilding was an immoral waste of land, an affront to cultural values, that we'd turned our home Knepp into an eyesore of noxious weeds and brambles."

-A nuanced critique is made in a chapter of the Routledge Handbook of Rewilding:
+The Routledge Handbook of Rewilding writes about Knepp:

 It is fortuitous for England's large landowners to have fallen upon a new business model which enables them to harvest animals as they have always done, this time with wildlife dividends.
 The political and economic context of the British country estate is perhaps central to the numerous quandaries owners face in relation to rewilding.
 They need to be profitable, and the Knepp 'safari park' formula enables them to create several income streams; meat sales and profitable access arrangements wrapped in a purportedly ethical business, in which nature recovers relative to previous agrarian land-uses.
 But, ultimately, will we continue to perceive this as rewilding if the country estate business case requires the preservation of landscapes little more natural than a Capability Brown parkland?
 Trapped by the imperative to earn or die, landowners like the Burrells do not have as much room for manoeuvre as we might imagine.
 Recognition of Knepp's trail-blazing innovation and bravery needs to be balanced with an appreciation of the burdens and dread of failure owning such an estate must entail.